jhuus/HawkEars/README.md

 ### Spectrograms
 Spectrograms are extracted from audio files in core/audio.py.
 Training spectrograms are then compressed and saved to a SQLite database, but this is not done during inference.
 The primary models use a mel transform, but the low band model uses linear spectrograms.
 Spectrogram parameters are specified in core/base_config.py.

+### TensorFlow Version
+HawkEars was initially developed using TensorFlow.
+That code is still available [here](https://github.com/jhuus/HawkEars-TensorFlow).
+The TensorFlow version is no longer maintained though.